J1marotta/ROR-Koalified/README.md

 (For reference main.js was dependant on skel.js and it needed to be required inside the file.
 Additionally Font-awesome was being used, and it was erroring; This was solved with the font-awesome gem, Which I found very quickly compared to the several hours with the js errors )

+Additionally further into development; I found that this proved to be a mistake, as it did not include bootstrap, and my css skills are sub-par at best.
+While my landing page looks swish, the rest of my app looks progressively worse and worse.

 ---

 ##### Key concept I know I want to include